Ron Jones Logo

 Ron & Stability Ball Pointer

-This is me doing a "pointer" on my favorite functional training toy--a stability ball.
+This is me doing a "pointer" on a stability ball.

 Where Do You Get This Stuff!
-You can't buy quality functional training equipment in many cities.
+You can't buy quality training equipment in some areas, so will need to go on-line.
 I order most of my equipment on-line from PerformBetter.Com which is the best functional equipment company I have found.

 Ron Jones recommends PerformBetter.Com Fitness Equipment